Graham Hicks

 Graham Hicks (born 15 November 1985 in Morecambe, Lancashire) is an English strongman and powerlifter.

-A Britain's Strongest Man champion and a two time Europe's Strongest Man bronze medalist, he is one of the best deadlifters in strongman.
+A Britain's Strongest Man champion and a two time Europe's Strongest Man bronze medalist, he is one of the deadlifters in strongman.

 Personal life

 Graham Hicks was born in 1985 in Morecambe, Lancashire.
 He was a keen sportsman in his childhood and teens although his main interest was football.
 He started training in the gym as a bodybuilder and at the age of 25, a friend asked him to try strongman training with him.
 He caught the strength bug, altered his training to accommodate this, and has since been exceedingly successful.

 In 2013, Hicks had a full-time job working as a design support engineer for BAE Systems, starting as an apprentice.